Raiden-Makoto/BasicSpringbootProject/README.md

    java -jar target/demo-0.0.1-SNAPSHOT.jar
    ```

-3. Open your browser and navigate to:
+3. Configure your Genius API token:
+   - Create a `.env` file in the project root (if it doesn't exist)
+   - Add your Genius API access token:
      ```
+     GENIUS_ACCESS_TOKEN=your_access_token_here
+     ```
+   - Get your access token from: https://genius.com/developers

+4. Open your browser and navigate to:
+   ```
    http://localhost:8080
    ```

-You should see "Hello World!" displayed in your browser.
+You should see the search interface.
+Enter a song artist and title to search for lyrics!

 ## Project Structure